norandomtechie/ece270-simulator/README.md

-Worked on Ubuntu 18.04 LTS (WSL).
+Worked on Ubuntu 18.04 LTS (WSL 1/2), and Ubuntu 20.04 LTS (WSL 2 only).
 Run the following commands in ~ (your home directory):

 ```
 git clone https://github.com/norandomtechie/ece270-simulator